AlgyJr/ios_guides/UITableView-Guide.md

 or you may want to isolate your custom cell's complexity from the rest of your storyboard.
 In these cases you will create a separate Interface Builder file (NIB) to contain your custom cell's UI template.

+_NB: Technically NIB and XIB are different formats that both store descriptions of UI templates created with Interface Builder.
+The NIB format is largely deprecated except in the names of classes and methods in UIKit.
+Most files you create with Interface Builder will have the `.xib` extension.
+We'll use the two names interchangeably throughout this guide._

 The procedure in for working with a separate NIB is almost the same as working with prototype cells.
 You still design your cell in Interface